War in Iran: the consequences for businesses

 Will energy and commodity prices rise?

 Since the beginning of March, the price of gas has increased (in Dutch).
-Due to the war, a significant portion of oil transport is currently not possible.
-If the situation in the Middle East becomes stable again within a few weeks and ships can sail safely, the effects may remain limited (in Dutch).
+Due to the war, a significant proportion of oil shipments are currently unable to proceed.
+Once the situation in the Middle East stabilises and remains stable, ships will be able to sail safely and energy prices will fall.
+Immediately following the ceasefire on 8 April, European gas prices fell by 20%.

 Inflation

-If the war lasts longer than the 5 weeks Trump mentioned, the economic consequences will be greater.
+If the war does not come to a definitive end following the ceasefire, the likelihood of various price rises will increase once again.
 One thing is certain: the longer it lasts, the higher prices will be for fuel, groceries, and energy.

 Tensions remain.
 The chance that your business will be affected is greater than ever.